botpress/modules/packages/botpress-wit/README.md

 This mode will run your Wit.ai stories automatically given that you defined the **Actions** in botpress.

 For more information about Actions and how they are run, make sure to read [node-wit](https://github.com/wit-ai/node-wit)'s documentation.

+**Tip:** Use this mode if you created a conversation flow on Wit.ai's User Interface and want it to run automatically in your bot.
+This is great for non-programmers.

 #### Example